By: C. W. Stratton

 “Everyone has baggage; maybe we should help each other carry it.” ― Rob Liano

 There are so many facets and perspectives in the process of recovery.
 Something that’s consistently heard and relayed is the concept of “don’t use and go to a meeting; which sounds like a simple concept or easy task.
-Considering everyone has the ability to follow this simple task, we should have many more recovering people in the world.
+Considering everyone can follow this simple task, we should have many more recovering people in the world.

 Maybe this isn’t as simple as many perceive.
 Is it time we considered why this is true?

 These bags are huge and haven’t been opened in quite some time.
-The carrying of the bags is not only painful, many of the things enclosed are painful as well.
+The carrying of the loads is painful; many of the things enclosed are painful as well.
 In other words, the pain is doubled and even sometimes tripled, depending on the circumstances.
-There are things in the bags that the person either forgot about or are afraid to expose.
+There are things in the bags that the person either forgot about or is afraid to expose.

 That Baggage is a Heavy Burden

-As a result, the person carries the things around day-after-day, month-after-month, and year-after-year; with no relief in sight.
+Many people carry their baggage around day-after-day, month-after-month, and year-after-year, with no relief in sight.
 Along the journey, the person places more stuff in the bags, and the number of bags gradually increases.
 The bags have prevented them from making any progress towards their goals and dreams.

-At some point, you would imagine that the person would either let-go of the baggage or find relief.
+You would imagine that the person would either let go of the baggage or find relief at some point.
 Lauren Kate in Fallen sums it up, “People are here because they’ve got baggage.
 I’m talking curbside check-in, pay-the-fine-’cause-it’s-over-fifty-pounds kind of baggage.
 Get it?”

 Since much of the baggage is relatively ingrained in the individual’s everyday life, they seek relief or refuge from what’s been weighing them down.
 That relief has come in the form of drugs, alcohol, etc. These things acted as pain relievers along the way and provided temporary relief.

 The baggage contains so many things: